-Additional program requirements: Prior to completion of the program students must demonstrate computer competence by completing ITE 115 or other approved means.
-Students may be required to provide proof of certain vaccinations prior to entering child care facilities or schools for their supervised internship.
+- 1. The humanities elective requirement must be satisfied by completing one 3-credit conceptual humanities course that offers breadth of knowledge.
+Additional humanities electives may be conceptual or applied with a focus on skills, techniques and procedures.
+See the list of approved conceptual and applied humanities electives located elsewhere in the catalog. - 2.
+Prior to completion of the program students must demonstrate computer competence by completing ITE 115 or other approved means.
+Students may be required to provide proof of certain vaccinations prior to entering child care facilities or schools for their supervised internship. - 3.
+Part-time students should consult their faculty advisors regarding appropriate course sequences.